DETAILED ACTION

 The differences between the claimed compounds and the compounds cited above are 1) the bond between the nitrogen in the seven-membered ring and the adjacent carbon, double versus Applicant’s single; 2) the stereochemistry at the same carbon; and 3) the stereochemistry at the amide bond.

-The ‘233 patent also teaches the bond between the nitrogen in the seven-membered ring and the adjacent carbon may be single or double, see column 70, formulas Ia and Ib.
+The ‘233 patent and the Weber NPL teach the bond between the nitrogen in the seven-membered ring and the adjacent carbon may be single or double, see column 70, formulas Ia and Ib, and the guidepost shown below in the ‘233 patent.
+Therefore, the single and double bond are alternatively useable.

 The ‘233 patent teaches racemic mixtures of the compounds.
 Applicants are requested to note that MPEP § 2144.09 teaches that stereoisomers are prima facie obvious.
 See also In re May, 574 f.2d 1082, 197 USPQ 601 (CCPA 1978).